VP Naidu holds delegation-level talks with Qatar PM; reviews bilateral ties | Politics

 "PM & Minister of Interior of Qatar, Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani received VP @MVenkaiahNaidu at Amiri Diwan in Doha.
 Both sides held delegation level talks & reviewed bilateral relations including trade, investment, economic & security cooperation," Bagchi said on Twitter.

+Leading businessmen from both India and Qatar are expected to participate in the Business Forum.
+A Start-Up Bridge between Invest India and Invest Qatar will be inaugurated by Naidu during the forum.
+It is hoped that the forum will result in new networking opportunities for trade and investment between both sides.

+Qatar's FDI in India is in excess of USD 450 million and there is great potential for increasing these investments.
+Invest India and Investment Promotion Agency of Qatar have reached an understanding on cooperation to promote two-way investments between both countries, the External Affairs Ministry statement said.

-''People-to-people contacts are at the heart of the historical relations between India and Qatar, with the latter hosting over 7,50,000 Indians,'' the MEA said in a statement ahead of his visit to the three countries.
+''People-to-people contacts are at the heart of the historical relations between India and Qatar, with the latter hosting over 7,50,000 Indians,'' the MEA said in a statement ahead of the vice president's visit to the three countries.

 It said that the multifaceted cooperation between the two sides has witnessed significant growth in economic, energy, investment, education, defence, and cultural ties.